Breaking the Coupled Cluster Barrier for Machine Learned Potentials of Large Molecules: The Case of 15-atom Acetylacetone

+The zero-point energy of the corrected PES using 10 DMC calculations is $26 741 \pm 7$ cm$^{-1}$, while the energy of the excited state for the H-transfer motion from 10 fixed-node DMC calculations is $26 773 \pm 10$ cm$^{-1}$; therefore the tunneling splitting is 32 cm$^{-1}$ with an uncertainty of roughly $\pm 10$ cm$^{-1}$.
+As a comparison, the splitting using the MP2-based PES (i.e., V$_{LL}$) is 160 cm$^{-1}$.
+Such a significant decrease in the tunneling splitting is expected because the barrier height of V$_{LL \rightarrow CC}$, 1218 cm$^{-1}$, is significantly higher than the barrier height from V$_{LL}$, 745 cm$^{-1}$.

+The ground state wavefunction from DMC calculations using the new PES is shown in Figure \ref{fig:wavefun}.
+It can be seen that the largest magnitude of the transferring H atom is closer to one of the O atoms, which is a character of the GM.
+However, the orientations of the two methyl rotors are the same as the H-transfer SP.
+Based on the DMC wavefunction, we cannot draw a definitive conclusion whether the ground state of AcAc has a $C_s$ or $C_{2v}$ structure.
+In fact, the ground state structure of AcAc is under debate; Meuwly et al. finds a slight preference of the $C_s$ structure by inclusion of MP2 ZPE difference to the CCSD(T) electronic energies of GM and H-transfer SP,\cite{acac15} while the microwave experiments by Caminati and Grabow support a $C_{2v}$ structure.\cite{Caminati2006}

+We also performed DMC calculations for the singly deuterated isotopologue of AcAc, but the energies of the ground state and excited state are too close so that the splitting is smaller than the uncertainty in the DMC calculations.
+Therefore, we could not obtain a reliable estimate of the tunneling splitting for the deuterated AcAc using DMC.

-The 1d approach to calculate the tunneling splitting has been described in detail previously.\cite{qim2008} It was used in our previous work on AcAc based on the MP2 PES (PES$_{LL}$).\cite{QuPCCP2020} Briefly, a 1d potential, denoted $V(Q_{im})$, which is the minimum energy path as a function of the imaginary-frequency mode ($Q_{im}$) of the H-transfer saddle point, was obtained by optimizing all the other coordinates at fixed $Q_{im}$ values using the $V_{LL\rightarrow CC}$ PES except the methyl rotors, which cannot be described using rectilinear normal coordinates.
+We also applied an approximate 1d approach to obtain the tunneling splittings.
+This method has been described in detail previously.\cite{qim2008} It was used in our work on AcAc based on the MP2 PES (V$_{LL}$).\cite{QuPCCP2020} Briefly, a 1d potential, denoted $V(Q_{im})$, which is the minimum energy path as a function of the imaginary-frequency mode ($Q_{im}$) of the H-transfer saddle point, was obtained by optimizing all the other coordinates at fixed $Q_{im}$ values using the $V_{LL\rightarrow CC}$ PES except the methyl rotors, which cannot be described using rectilinear normal coordinates.
 These are held fixed at the saddle point values all the way along the path.
 Due to fixed methyl orientation and fitting error, the barrier height of this 1d $Q_{im}$ path is 1055 cm$^{-1}$ and it is 179 cm$^{-1}$ lower than the LCCSD(T) value.
 Therefore, we ``morphed'' this 1d potential using the same strategy as described previously \cite{QuPCCP2020} so that it gives the correct barrier height (1234 cm$^{-1}$).
+The two mass-scaled 1d potentials employed (one for H and the other for D-transfer) are shown in Fig. \ref{fig:qim}.